Sparsh-Bansal/Credit_Debit-Card-OCR/README.md

 # Notes :

-1. It will not work on Indian Debit/Credit Cards as Indian card has a different Font and also each banks have their own Fonts(Big Problem)
+1. It will not work on Indian Debit/Credit Cards as Indian card has a different Font and also each bank has their own FontStyle(Big Problem)
 2. As You can see in the results (100% correct to recognize Digits) but (80% correct to recognize alphabets)...so any kind of help is most welcome.